 How common is this scenario and why does it not receive the 24/7 footage that a black victim of Police brutality may get?
 It’s simple.
 Headlines sale!
 Much like the headline of this article, news media knows which words will ruffle emotions and get more views even if the headline is bias.
 (We are all bias- even me).

 Excessive force by cops against victims both black and white are huge problems in the USA.
-By why are there no riots, protests, or outrage for non-black victims.
+Over 11,000 people a year die in police confrontations.
+But why are there no riots, protests, or outrage for non-black victims.

 Mainstream media is also dominated by left leaning college educated employees.
 Conservative leaning journalism and conservative leaning Hollywood actors are more rare than ever before.
 Let’s be honest, making fun of white people is socially acceotable.
 (Click here to see common insults hurled towards whites).